aashishgupta20/jantastatistics/content/home/intro.md

 weight: 10

 title: people-stats
-subtitle: 'adventures in reducing people to numbers. and words.'
+subtitle: 'adventures in "reducing people to numbers." and words.'

 design:
   background: